 “The majority of unskilled investors stubbornly hold onto their losses when the losses are small and reasonable.
 They could get out cheaply, but being emotionally involved and human, they keep waiting and hoping until their loss gets much bigger and costs them dearly.” – William O’Neil

 “Learn how to take losses quickly and calmly.
 Don’t expect to be right all the time.
 If you have a mistake, cut your loss as quickly as possible.” – Bernard Baruch

 “The elements of good trading are: (1) cutting losses, (2) cutting losses, and (3) cutting losses.
 If you can follow these three rules, you may have a chance.” – Ed Seykota

 Now I was getting somewhere.
-Why was I trying to learn the secret to making money when it could be done in so many different ways?
-The masters could all make money in contradictory ways because they all knew how to control their losses.
-While one person’s method was making money, another person with an opposite approach would be losing – if the second person was in the market.
+Why was I trying to learn the secret to making money when it could be done differently?
+The masters could all make money in contradictory ways because they knew how to control their losses.
+While one person’s method was making money, another person with an opposite approach would lose if the second person was in the market.
 And that’s just it; the second person wouldn’t be in the market.
 He’d be on the sidelines with a nominal loss.
 The masters consider it their primary responsibility not to lose money.

-The moral of course is that just as there is more than one way to deal blackjack, there is more than one way to make money in the markets.
-Obviously, there is no secret way to make money because the masters have done it using very different and often contradictory approaches.
+The moral, of course, is that just as there is more than one way to deal with blackjack, there is more than one way to make money in the markets.
+There is no secret way to make money because the masters have done it using very different and often contradictory approaches.
 Learning how not to lose money is more important than learning how to make money, in the markets.
-Unfortunately the masters didn’t really go about explaining how to acquire this skill.
+Unfortunately, the masters didn’t explain how to acquire this skill.
 So I decided to study loss and losing in general.
-My losses and client losses, to see if I could determine the root causes of losing money in the markets.
+My failures and client losses, to see if I could determine the root causes of losing money in the markets.
 As they say; “Mistakes show us what we need to learn.”